Examples: [Collected via e-mail, February 2012]

-The union secretary of the Industrial Workers of the World at that time, Svoboda and others were protesting because the restaurant had purchased rice and takeout containers from a New York supply company with a reputation for mistreating its employees by paying low wages.
+The union secretary of the Industrial Workers of the World at that time, Svoboda and others were protesting because the restaurant had purchased rice and takeout containers from a

 As about two dozen marchers headed up Mineral Spring Avenue toward the restaurant, the police directed them to the side of the road, out of traffic.
 A scuffle ensued.
 Authorities say Svoboda struck officers with a pair of drumsticks she had used to bang on a bucket hanging around her neck.
 Her leg was broken during the confrontation, and she underwent four surgeries in the weeks immediately following the clash.